Written by Dan Behnfeldt

-Regulating eating behaviors are so important when trying to live a healthier life.
-Creating more consistency with what you eat and listening to your internal cues are great places to start when changing nutrition habits.
+Regulating eating behaviors is so important when trying to live a healthier life.
+Creating more consistency with what you eat, and paying attention to your internal cues are a great place to start with changing nutrition habits.

 Choosing high quality foods more often

 Choosing high quality food is a great place to start with changing nutritional habits.
-High quality foods are more nutrient dense, meaning they have more vitamins and minerals.
-They are usually lower in calories and are less processed.
+High quality foods are more nutrient dense, meaning they have more vitamins and minerals, they usually have lower calories, and are less processed.

 Consume adequate nutrients